nextcloud/documentation/developer_manual/app/routes.rst

 Using the URLGenerator
 ========================
-Sometimes its useful to turn a route into a URL to make the code independent from the URL design or to generate an URL for an image in **img/**.
+Sometimes it is useful to turn a route into a URL to make the code independent from the URL design or to generate a URL for an image in **img/**.
 For that specific use case, the ServerContainer provides a service that can be used in your container:

 .. code-block:: php